alysivji/talks/_proposals/2020/submitted/202008--pycon-africa--busy-beaver.md

 > You have 300 characters to sell your talk.
 This is known as the "elevator pitch".
 Make it as exciting and enticing as possible.

-Chicago Python developed an open-source Slack bot to automate community engagement.
+Chicago Python developed an open-source Slack bot to increase community engagement.
 We've automated workflows around upcoming events, social media sharing, and providing insights into our members’ side projects.

 I will discuss our experience in building a bot for our community by our community.